juanius67/eng270-dessert-glycemia/README.md

 ### Output files (“results”)

-Running the pipeline fills the set of output directories below (all ignored by git so as to not upload junk) :
+Running the pipeline creates and fills the set of output directories below :

 * `figures/zoom/`
   All figures with a time window of 0–240 min : overlays of glucose, insulin, and gut appearance for each dessert.